 Over millennia, the hu form, one of the oldest of the Chinese vase shapes, evolved from being a bronze storage vessel and burial jar to a decorative porcelain art object.

 The Han dynasty, 2000 years ago, gives us the first comprehensive record of the hu form, much of it excavated from graves.

 The Han dynasty (206 BC – 220 AD) was the longest running of all the dynasties.
 This stable society allowed for hundreds of years of ceramic technological advancement, including the development of proto-porcelain which they often applied to the hu shape.

 Baluster is a descriptive word experts use to describe the hu vessel in terms of its contours.
-It also applies to various other types of vases that are not hu form.
+It also applies to various other types of Chinese vase shapes that are not hu form.

 The word 'baluster' just means 'gently curving', and can apply to a pillar, a balustrade and, of course, vases, jars and vessels.
 It comes from the Latin word "balaustium" for the wild pomegranate flower.

-Later generations of Chinese ceramicists looked back to this classic shape of antiquity and developed it in many different guises.
+Later generations of Chinese ceramicists looked back to this most classic of Chinese vase shapes of antiquity and developed it in many different guises.

 It was used to spectacular effect in porcelain.

 This type of wide bodied and narrow necked porcelain hu vase (often with a pair of ornate handles) was first developed under the reign of the Qing emperor Kangxi (1661-1722) and went on to the perfected under the watchful eye of emperor Qianlong (1735-1796).